Table of Contents

 When you’re using a router behind NAT (Network Address Translation), it keeps your IP address safe from prying eyes.
 But the downside is that using NAT-enabled routers is the primary reason why some gamers are unable to maintain a stable connection, complain about lagging issues, and can’t host gaming servers.
 This is where Port Forwarding comes in handy.

-To be able to use certain online features on your Nintendo Switch, you’ll need to open ports.
+To use certain online features on your Nintendo Switch, you’ll need to open ports.
 If you haven’t port forwarded Nintendo Switch before, follow the steps mentioned below:

 How to Get around NAT Type D on Mobile Hotspots

 There’s a simple workaround for NAT Type D issues, but it’s limited to Android devices for now.
-If you’re running a mobile hotspot on an Android device, the instructions mentioned below will work.
+The instructions below will work if you’re running a mobile hotspot on an Android device.
 Here’s what you need to do to get around NAT Type D:

 Moreover, the APN window may not offer all Access Point Names that your network provider supports on your Android device.
 If you’re unable to find the right provider, all you have to do is Google search the network carrier name APN settings.